Arts, Leisure & Music

 - Graduating HS seniors and college students, wondering what your college is planning for the fall semester?
 Chronicle.com has constant updates regarding your college's tentative plan for the fall.

 - Take the kids for a fun day at the bowling alley!
-Both Jensen Beach Bowl and Stuart Lanes are open and ready to get back to business.
+Both Jensen Beach Bowl and Stuart Lanes are open.
 Feel free to check out Stuart Lanes and Jensen Beach Bowl's websites!

 - Use your free time to improve your well-being.
 Yoga is a great outlet to improve mental and physical health with access to limited resources.
 Check out this beginner's guide online.